MicrosoftDocs/learn/learn-pr/cela-accessibility/build-accessible-sharepoint-sites/includes/2-common-barriers-and-accessibility-needs.md

 Some considerations for browsing a SharePoint site for people who are Deaf or Hard of Hearing are:

 - **Captions and text transcripts for videos**.
 Adding closed captions makes video content accessible to a larger audience, including people with hearing disabilities and those who speak languages other than the one in your video, or those playing your video in a noisy environment.
 Transcription and Closed Captions are automatically generated for video files uploaded to SharePoint.
 - **Text transcripts for audio**.
-By using the transcribe feature in Microsoft Office, you convert speech to a text transcript with each speaker individually separated.
+By using the transcribed feature in Microsoft Office, you convert speech to a text transcript with each speaker individually separated.
 - **Text or visual alternatives to sounds**.
 Users can get visual cues instead of sound alerts in Windows by changing their settings.
 - **Language that provides alternatives to "hearing" or "listening to" an element**.
 For example, rather than writing, "Listen to the audio," use clear and inclusive language that instead says, "Listen to the audio, or read the text transcript for it."